Klimaatlas/KAPy/docs/tutorials/Tutorial04.md

 3. Input data sources are defined via the input configuration table `./config/inputs.tsv`.
 Open this file in a text editor (e.g. `vi`).
 Each row corresponds to an input file type.
 You should be able to identify one row for CORDEX tas inputs and one for ERA5 inputs.

-4. Next, we need to modify this file to incorporate the new data inputs using a spreadsheet.
-A correctly formatted version of this file can be found [here](Tutorial04_files) - download and save it over the top of the existing `./config/inputs.tsv`.
+4. Next, we need to modify this file to incorporate the new data inputs using a `spreadsheet`.
+For convinience, a correctly formatted version of this file can be found [here](Tutorial04_files) - download and save it over the top of the existing `./config/inputs.tsv`.

-5. Open the new file in a text viewer - you will see that two more lines have been added for precipitation data at the bottom.
-Note also the addition of the new `pr` tags to the `CORDEX` and `ERA5` inputs. `path` is the path to the files, including a `*` glob to allow for general pattern matching. `stemRegex` is a regular expression used to describe the structure of the filenames - the bracketed section are the common elements in the filename. `internalVarName` is the internal representation of the variable - in this case, ERA5 calls precipitation `tp` rather than `pr` in CORDEX.
+5. Open the new file in a text viewer - you will see that three more lines have been added for precipitation data at the bottom.
+Note also the addition of the new `pr` tags to the `CORDEX` and `ERA5` inputs. `path` is the path to the files, including a `*` glob to allow for general pattern matching.
+To allow an intuitive way of uniquely selecting all the input files of interest, certain parts of the original CORDEX file naming structure, separated by the `fieldSeparator` (_), are assigned positions specified in `ensMemberFields`.
+This method offers a flexible way to generate meaningful criteria for selecting/naming `CORDEX` data files based on a structured naming convention. `internalVarName` is the internal representation of the variable - in this case, ERA5 calls precipitation `tp` rather than `pr` in CORDEX.

 6. We also want to do something with this input dataset, so we need to define some indicators that can use it as well.
-Modify the indicator section of `config.yaml` to look like the following and save the file, maintaining indenting.
+Modify the indicator section of `config.yaml` to look like the following and save the file, maintaining indenting is very important.
 Here we have added two parallel indicators to `101` and `102` that work with `pr` rather than `tas`.
 Alternatively you can download a correctly formatted version of this file from [here](Tutorial04_files).

 ```
 id      name    units   variables       season  statistic       time_binning